 Most property damage and earthquake-related deaths are caused by the failure and collapse of structures due to ground shaking.
 The level of damage depends on the amplitude and duration of the shaking, which are directly related to the earthquake size, distance from the fault, site and regional geology.
 Earthquakes may also cause landslides and liquefaction.
 Landslides are the down-slope movement of soil and rock in mountainous regions and along hillsides.
 Liquefaction occurs when the ground soil loses the ability to resist shear and flows much like quicksand.
-When liquefaction occurs, anything relying on the substrate for support can shift, tilt, rupture, or collapse.
+When liquefaction occurs, anything relying on the substrata for support can shift, tilt, rupture, or collapse.

 Earthquakes are measured in terms of their magnitude and intensity.
 Magnitude is measured using the Richter Scale, an open-ended logarithmic scale that describes the energy release of an earthquake through a measure of shock wave amplitude.
 Each unit increase in magnitude on the Richter Scale corresponds to a ten-fold increase in wave amplitude, or a 32-fold increase in energy.
-Intensity is most measured using the Modified Mercalli Intensity (MMI) Scale.
+Intensity is most commonly measured using the Modified Mercalli Intensity (MMI) Scale.
 It is a twelve-level scale based on direct and indirect measurements of seismic effects.
-The scale levels are typically described using roman numerals, with an "I" corresponding to imperceptible (instrumental) events, "IV" corresponding to moderate (felt by people awake), to "XII" for catastrophic (destruction).

-Table 6.11 provides the Mercalli Intensity scale for earthquake compared to the Richter Scale.
+The scale levels are typically described using roman numerals, with an "I" corresponding to imperceptible Table 6.11 provides the Mercalli Intensity scale for earthquake compared to the Richter Scale.